Written by Marina George, Founder of Renthub

 (your name and signature)

-What do I do if my tenant complains about the rent increase?
+What should I do if my tenant complains about the rent increase?

 How much should I increase the rent by?
 Click here for tips to decide what the increased rent should be.